-- An arrow, indicating the direction, is added in front of the value for speed values from the NMEA sentences VBW. - The relative speed through water is fetched from the NMEA sentence VHW. - The relative speed over ground is fetched from the NMEA sentence VTG. - Speed value in km/h is converted to knots if speed value in knots is not available. - Relative speed is displayed without arrows. - All speed values are displayed in knots with one decimal.
+- An arrow, indicating the direction, is added in front of the value for speed values from the NMEA sentences VBW. - The relative speed through water is fetched from the NMEA sentence VHW. - The relative speed over ground is fetched from the NMEA sentence VTG. - Speed value in km/h is converted to knots if speed value in knots is not available. - Relative speed is displayed without arrows. - All speed values are displayed in knots with either one or two decimals depending of the configured parameter to display.
+STW2L, STW2T, SOG2L and SOG2T will always display speed below 10 knots with two decimals and speed from 10 knots and above with one decimal.
+All other speed parameters are displayed with one decimal (see the detailed description of the parameters in Appendix 2).
 Maximum speed value to be displayed is +/- 99.9 knots.